gemc/clas12Tags/README.md

 scons -jN OPT=1
 ```

 where N is the number of cores available.
+At JLab, N=40 is a good choice.

 [^1]: you will need to load the
 **ccdb** and **hipo** modules, included when with the **clas12** module.